-Total hours worked by a medical practitioner Admin. status: CURRENT 1/07/1997 Identifying and definitional attributes Knowledgebase ID: 000394 Version number: 2 Data element type: DATA ELEMENT Definition: The total hours worked in a week in a job by a medical practitioner, including any on-call hours actually worked (includes patient care and administration).
-Context: Health labour force: used in relation to issues of economic activity, productivity, wage rates, working conditions etc. Used to develop capacity measures relating to total time available.
+A Junio statura CUDDENIT 1 / 07 / 1007 Admin. status: CURRENT 1/07/1997 Identifying and de efinitional attribu ites Knowledgebase ID: 000313 Version number: 2 Data element type: DATA ELEMENT Definition: Hours worked is the amount of time a person spends at work in a week in employment/self-employment.
+It may apply to hours actually worked in a week or hours usually worked per week, and the National Health Labour Force Collection collects hours usually worked.
+It includes all paid and unpaid overtime less any time off.
+It also includes trav el to home visits or calls out; excludes other time travelling between work locations; excludes unpaid professional and/or voluntary activities.
+Total hours worked is the amount of time spent at work in all jobs.
+As well as total hours worked, for some professions the National Health Labou Force Collection asks for hours worked in each of the main job, second job and third job.
+Hours worked for each of these is the amount of time spent at work is each job.
+Context: Health labour force: important variable in relation to issues of economic activity, productivity, wage rates, working conditions etc. Used to develop capacity measures relating to total time available.
 Assists in analysis of human resource requirements and labour force modelling.
 Used to determine full-time and part-time work status and to compute full-time equivalents (FTE) (see entry for FTE).
-Often the definition for full-time or FTE differs (35, 37.5 and 40 hours) and knowing total hours and numbers of individuals allows for variances in FTE.
-Relational and representational attributes Datatype: Numeric Representational form: QUANTITATIVE VALUE Field size: Min.
+Often the definition for full-time or FTE differs (35, 37.5 and 40 hours) at knowing total hours and numbers of individuals allows for variance in t Relational and re presentational at tributes

+Datatype: Numeric Field size: Min.
 3 Max.
-3 Representational layout: NNN Data domain: Total hours, expressed as 000, 001 etc. Guide for use: Code 999 for not stated/inadequately described Data element relates to each position (job) held by a medical practitioner, not the aggregate of hours worked in all.

-Verification rules: Value must be less than 169 (except for 999).
+3 Layout: NNN Data domain: Total hours, expressed as 000, 001 etc. Guide for use: Code 999 for not stated/inadequately described Verification rules: Value must be less than 127 (except for 999).
 Collection methods: There are inherent problems in asking for information on number of hours usually worked per week, for example, reaching a satisfactory definition and communicating this definition to the respondents in a self-administered survey.
 Whether hours worked are collected for main job only, or main job and one or more additional jobs, it is important that a total for all jobs is included.
-Related data: relates to the data element Hours worked by medical practitioner in direct patient care, version 2 relates to the data element Hours on-call (not worked) by medical practitioner, version 2 supersedes previous data element Hours worked, version 1 Administrative attributes Source document:
+Related data: supersedes previous data element Hours worked, version 1